mugoweb/mugo_dam/README.md

 The array key is the ratio identifier 'standard' or 'square'.
 So a single attribute instance is able to store multiple images (that's different to the eZ Publish standard image datatype).
 Do not confuse 'ratio' with image aliases.
 Because each ratio has one original image the user uploads - and for each ratio image you can have multiple image aliases.
 This associated array gets serialized and stored in the 'data_text' field in the database.
+The image ratio identifiers are configured in the class definition.
+Each ratio identifier has options like 'required', 'alt. text required'.

 ##The attribute_view_gui template